 Calendar

-Art 1A Visual Literacy Reading Schedule: Fall 2025
+Art 1A Visual Literacy Reading Schedule: Winter 2026

 *Weekly writing assignments should be 2-4 pages and they are due each in lecture Wednesday by 12:30PM (unless otherwise stated.
 Check due dates VERY carefully).
 All assignments must be submitted to your TA.